-There are two primary types of phishing attacks.
+There are two primary types of attacks.

-Standard phishing attacks.
+Standard attacks.
 This method targets a large number of individuals and counts on one or more victims.
 The attacker understands that this approach is scattershot.
 However, that isn’t of much consequence since the attacker only needs one successful victim to gain a foothold.

-Example of a standard phishing attack
+Example of a standard attack

 A mass distribution is also a double-edged sword.
 The potential for luring in at least one victim is higher with a larger distribution.
 At the same time, the likelihood of gaining the attention of the organization’s real IT or security teams is also higher.

 Spear phishing.
 Compared to standard strategies, this is a more targeted attack.
 It requires more time and effort on behalf of the attacker since it targets fewer individuals through a carefully manipulated email.
 It’s also common for the attacker to spend time building trust with the target before directing them to take malicious actions.
 This type of attack is more commonly used to place malware on an internal network.